vemv/claude-code/README.md

 - `claude-code` (`C-c c c`) - Start Claude.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-continue` (`C-c c C`) - Start Claude and continue the previous conversation.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-resume` (`C-c c R`) - Resume a specific Claude session by ID or choose interactively.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
+- `claude-code-new-instance` (`C-c c i`) - Create a new Claude instance with a custom name.
+Always prompts for instance name, unlike `claude-code` which uses "default" when no instances exist.
+With prefix arg (`C-u`), switches to the Claude buffer after creating.
+With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-start-in-directory` (`C-c c d`) - Prompt for a directory and start Claude there.
 With prefix arg (`C-u`), switches to the Claude buffer after creating
 - `claude-code-toggle` (`C-c c t`) - Toggle Claude window
 - `claude-code-switch-to-buffer` (`C-c c b`) - Switch to the Claude buffer.
 With prefix arg (`C-u`), shows all Claude instances across all directories